Aditya79RN/ML-model-for-CAN-Bus-Detection/README.md

 # 🚀 **Developed By**

-**Krnk Reddy, Aditya, Praneeth** – Feel free to fork, improve, and experiment!
+**Praneeth, Aditya, Krnk Reddy** – Feel free to fork, improve, and experiment!

 ---